matter-labs/zinc/zinc-book/src/07-statements/02-expression.md

 ## Expression

-The expression statement is an expression terminated with a `;` in order to ignore its result.
-The most common use is the assignment to a mutable
+The expression statement is an expression terminated with a `;` to ignore its result.
+The most common use is the assignment to a mutable variable:
-variable:

 ```rust,no_run,noplaypen
 let mut a = 0;
 a = 42; // an expression statement ignoring the '()' result of the assignment
 ```

-For for information on expressions, check [this chapter](../06-expressions/00-overview.md).
+For more information on expressions, check [this chapter](../06-expressions/00-overview.md).

 ## Semicolons

-In contrast with Rust, expression statements must be always terminated with `;` in Zinc to get rid of some ambiguities regarding block and conditional expressions.
+In contrast with Rust, expression statements in Zinc must be always terminated with `;` to get rid of some ambiguities regarding block and conditional expressions.
 Let us compare the examples of Rust and Zinc to illustrate the problem.